Luis Armando Roche: Early life and education

-Primary Education

 Roche studied primary school in Caracas.
-In 1945 he moved to the Venezuelan Andes and studied 2 years at the San Jose School in Mérida.
+In 1945, he moved to the Venezuelan Andes and studied for 2 years at the San Jose School in Mérida.
 In 1947, his father was Ambassador of Venezuela in Argentina, so he studied at the French School of Buenos Aires.
-In 1949, Roche joined the Nyack Junior School, elementary school near New York.
-After two years enrolled at The Choate School, college preparatory school located in Wallingford (Connecticut), United States.
-In 1957, he finished his high school and studied one year at Tulane University New Orleans.
+In 1949, Roche joined the Nyack Junior School, an elementary school near New York.
+Two years later, he enrolled at The Choate School, a college preparatory school located in Wallingford, Connecticut.
+In 1957, he finished his high school and studied for one year at Tulane University in New Orleans.
 Two years later, he returned to Caracas.

-Second stage of studies and early work on cinema
+Career

-In 1961 Roche got married with Marion Cisneros.
-From his first marriage he has 4 children: Beatrice, Nadine, Alonso and Alvaro.
-In the early 1960s the couple moved to Europe and Roche began his Cinema studies.
-During 1962–1964 he studied at the Institute for Advanced Film Studies (IDHEC) in Paris, where he received the title of Director-Producer.
-During that time he made his first short film: Genevilliers, port of Paris (1964), a documentary focused on one port of Paris.
-A year later, he finished Raymond Isidore and His House (1965) a documentary about a "naif" builder in Chartres, France, who made his house with different pieces such as bottles, caps, glasses, etc. During his second year at the IDHEC Roche made the short film Let's To See Said a Blind Man To His Deaf Wife (1965).
+From 1962 to 1964, he studied at the Institute for Advanced Film Studies (IDHEC) in Paris, where he received the title of Director-Producer.
+During that time, he made his first short film: Genevilliers, port of Paris (1964), a documentary focused on one port of Paris.
+A year later, he finished Raymond Isidore and His House (1965), a documentary about a "naif" builder in Chartres, France, who made his house with different pieces such as bottles, caps, glasses, etc. During his second year at the IDHEC, Roche made the short film Let's To See Said a Blind Man To His Deaf Wife (1965).
 From that moment, Roche continued to study film at the University of California, Los Angeles and the University of Southern California.

-In 1965, his father died and he back to Caracas.
+In 1965, his father died and he returned to Caracas.